Escape-hiring/js-fullstack/SUBJECT.md

 - It is possible to leverage external libraries to achieve this result
 - No need to provide authentication
 - _Bonus_: Rate limiting is implemented

+## _Bonus_: Make it alive

+- There is a button on the website that starts renderring patterns programmatically on the grid.
+For instance, the button is able to render the circular function _ρ=kθ_ where _k_ is a constant and _θ_ is the angle in radians.